cocos/cocos-docs/en/advanced-topics/java-reflection.md

 > This document is based on v2.x.
 It may change slightly with Cocos Creator 3.0 and will be updated as soon as possible.

-With the Cocos Creator Android build, developer's can call Java static methods directly in JavaScript.
+With the Cocos Creator Android build, developers can call Java static methods directly in JavaScript.
 Doing so is very simple:

 ```js
 var result = jsb.reflection.callStaticMethod(className, methodName, methodSignature, parameters...)